CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/e17.png)

-5. Now on your virtual machines taskbar search for *PowerShell*, and then select **Run as administrator**.
+5. Navigate to the taskbar in your virtual machine and search for *PowerShell*, then select **Run as administrator**.

    ![ws name.](media/e18.png)